danobi/vmtest-action/README.md

 ### Inputs

 The following input parameters map 1:1 with `vmtest` [target fields][2].
-Please see the previous link for full documentation.
+Please see the link for full documentation.
 But for reference, here are the available inputs again:

 * `name`
 * `image`